 Anyone who follows my blog knows that I like “water fasting” very much … and for the past 3 years, each year, I have fasted 3-4 times over each year.

-My last meal was a great dinner on January 7th — a big, enjoyable meal with great food and lots of wine with Sam, a close friend at a “fine dining” restaurant in Dubai ….
+My last meal was a great dinner on January 7th — a big, enjoyable meal with Sam, a close friend at a “fine dining” restaurant in Dubai ….

 My fast was from Jan 8th – Feb 17th.

 The times I have wanted to water fast … and was focused on the water fast – I achieved my goal and the fast went easy.

 But the couple times I half-heartedly “fasted” .. the fast did not go well, and I would end up struggling over the 20 days.

 This time I planned and organized myself to ensure the best chance of success.